Universal Genève Regulateur 18ct 1962

-Some Universal Geneve firsts include: The first wrist-worn chronograph, in 1917, when the notion of a timepiece worn on a wrist was still a novelty amongst gentlemen of a certain standing.
+Some Universal Genève firsts include: The first wrist-worn chronograph in 1917, when the notion of a timepiece worn on a wrist was still a novelty amongst gentlemen of a certain standing.
 In 1925 it submitted some of the first patents for the self-winding watch, called the Auto Rem.
-In 1934: The creation of the double push-button Compur chronograph wristwatch, which was the first movement equipped with two column wheels.
-In 1944: The company presented the Tri-Compax. an hour-counter chronograph, with triple-date calendar and moon-phase display, which went on to become one of watchmaking’s greatest 20th-century commercial successes.
+In 1934, the creation of the double push-button Compur chronograph wristwatch, which was the first movement equipped with two column wheels and in 1944, the company presented the Tri-Compax. an hour-counter chronograph, with triple-date calendar and moon-phase display, which went on to become one of watchmaking’s greatest 20th-century commercial successes.

-The dial is signed ‘Universal Geneve’ in the top hour subdial along with ‘antimagnetic’ on the right hand side of the dial with ‘ancre 25 rubies’ on the left hand side of the dial.
+The dial is signed ‘Universal Genève’ in the top hour sub-dial along with ‘antimagnetic’ on the right hand side of the dial and ‘ancre 25 rubies’ on the left.

 This dial has been previously restored to a very high standard, yet remains in outstanding condition.

-The movement fitted to the watch is a high grade 15 Jewel movement which has been fully serviced and is running wonderfully.
+The movement fitted to the watch is a high grade 15 Jewel hand-wound movement which has been fully serviced and is running beautifully.